-Almost 600 Amazon packages found dumped in Oklahoma
+3 arrested after Amazon packages dumped in Oklahoma

-(NewsNation Now) — The Oklahoma County Sheriff’s Office says they are working to find out how almost 600 packages from Amazon ended up dumped northeast of Oklahoma City.
+(NewsNation Now) — Almost 600 packages from Amazon were found dumped in a rural area northeast of Oklahoma City.

+Three people have been arrested following the discovery, according to NewsNation affiliate KFOR.

 The packages were found on New Year’s Eve but were supposed to have arrived at their destinations by Christmas, according to a Facebook post from the sheriff’s office.

-Someone had removed items they wanted from the packages and discarded the rest, the sheriff’s office said.
+Some of the packages had the items inside removed, the sheriff’s office said.

 Deputies said tracking information shows the packages left the Amazon facility to go to the United States Postal Service for delivery but never arrived.